- Find Clubs

 RSO funds must be managed and utilized by the student officers of the organization, with each fund requiring a minimum of two (2), and up to five (5) authorized signers (Note: Faculty and staff may not serve as authorized signers on RSO funds).
 Organizations must maintain a RSO fund if they wish to use University facilities or expect to receive funds from University departments and programs.
 Funds derived from University sources must be maintained in a RSO fund and expenditures require adequate supporting documentation to ensure that funds are properly accounted for and that RSO funds are not used for personal gain.

-The student organization recognition process for an academic year begins in early May and the recognition status expires at the end of week one of Fall term the following year (total of up to fifteen months).
+The student organization recognition process for an academic year is managed by ELA and begins in early May and the recognition status expires at the end of week one of Fall term the following year (total of up to fifteen months).
 Student organizations are required to register annually for their RSO fund to remain open.
 An organization’s RSO fund becomes inactive when a club fails to renew their recognition.
 The AABC will close any RSO fund that has been inactive for two consecutive academic years.
 Any remaining funds in a RSO fund that is closed due to inactivity will be transferred as designated when the fund was opened.

 An authorized signer is an officer of a student organization who has permission to spend money from their RSO fund.
 During the annual recognition process, the primary contact (student who registers the group) will identify the officers who should be authorized signers for the organization.
 The nominees will receive an email asking them to agree to the terms of being an authorized signer and to complete authorized signer training.
 When an officer has agreed to the terms and completed their training, their signer status will be authorized.

 The authorized signers of your organization have been entrusted with the great responsibility of financial management and record keeping for your group.
 In performing the duties of financial officer, it is important to have a clear and accurate picture of the organization’s monetary status at all times.